TheRealityGhost/MAFIA-BOT/README.md

 # 𝚃𝙷𝙴 𝙼𝙰𝙵𝙸𝙰𝙱𝙾𝚃
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

-MafiaBot made by nobody.
-Join for update related info channel and group :- https://t.me/MafiaBot_Support THANKS FOR VISITING OUR REPO💖
 [![MAFIABOT LOGO](https://te.legra.ph/file/a95cc01983cbdc198b5a3.jpg)](https://t.me/TheRealityGhost)